hortenciaarv/omni_ros2/README.md

 ```Shell
 ssh user@192.168.2.102
 ```
+If the IP address is not working, try subsecuent addresses like 192.168.2.104.... and so on.
+(This is a bug that must be fixed in the future, but it is not a priority right now).

 If have any troubles connecting, you may connect via HDMI/DisplayPort the Jetson board and verify if the network is properly configured.
+Password is *Interfaces22*

 2. Move into the workspace directory: